ETHICS IN PRACTICE

-In order for Equine Facilitated or Assisted work to be clean, authentic and free from false interpretation, the following fundamental principles ensure best practice for the physical, psychological and emotional wellbeing being of all horses engaged in any form of therapeutic, coaching or human development and learning modality.
+In order for Equine Facilitated or Assisted work to be clean, authentic and free from false interpretation, the following fundamental principles ensure best practice for the physical, psychological and emotional wellbeing of all horses and humans engaged in any form of therapeutic, coaching or human development and learning modality.

 All professional and responsible equine facilitators, instructors, therapists and coaches working with horses must have knowledge of the innate needs of horse and their natural behaviours both in the wild and in domestication in order to:

 Fully recognise suppressed or stressed horse behaviours

 Fully understand the principles of projections, transference and counter transference and know how to handle these powerful dynamics both in themselves and their clients